Mixed additive modelling of global alien species co-invasions of plants and insects: Data Sources

 \subsection{Alien Species First Record Database}

-The version of Alien Species First Record (ASFR) Database \citep{seebens2017no, seebens2018global} we are referring to in this analysis includes $ 47542 $ invasion occurrences carried out by $ 16922 $ species over $ 275 $ areas.
-Each row informs about a particular FR, providing the year that a species (afterwards become established) was first introduced in a certain area.
-Named areas are mainland countries or islands that are either frequently involved in FRs or geographically remote from the nation they are a part of politically.
+We use version 2.0 of the \textit{Alien Species First Record} (ASFR) Database \citep{seebens2017no, seebens2018global} consisting of 47,542 invasions involving 16,922 species across 275 regions.
+Data is available at \url{https://zenodo.org/record/4632335}.
+Each first record includes the year a species was first documented in a specific region before becoming established there.
+Regions refer to either countries or islands that are geographically distant from the nation to which they politically belong.
+A first record also contains information on the source that reported the invasion.

-Even if the time window explored by the ASFR Database is definitely larger, our analysis focuses on the period of time between $ 1880 $ and $ 2005 $.
-The lower limit is due to the availability of driver-related information.
-Nevertheless, we outline that invasion curves were almost flat before $ 1800 $: the relevance of this phenomenon has certainly risen with the onset of globalisation \citep{seebens2021around}.
-The upper limit is instead finalized to account for potential delays in the recording.
+Although the ASFR database contains recorded invasions from 7,000BC to the present day, our analysis focuses on the period between 1880 and 2005.
+The lower limit of 1880 was chosen because it was only in the 19th century that the reporting of invasions became more systematic.
+Furthermore, invasion curves were nearly flat before 1800, and the relevance of alien species invasions has almost certainly risen with the onset of \textit{globalisation} \citep{seebens2021around}.
+Despite having data up to the present, an upper limit of 2005 was chosen to minimise potential delays in recording invasions.

-Our analysis focuses on two of the four most frequently cited land-based taxa, namely insects (19 $ \% $) and vascular plants (52 $ \% $), despite the ASFR Database listing invasions involving species from $ 17 $ major taxonomic groups.
-Our method's computational advantage allows us to investigate the spread rate of these two taxa, simultaneously.
-This fact is of great interest due to the number of phenomena that involve plants and insects together, including some forms of mutualism.
-Mutualism can be thought as a form of cooperation between species and is recognised to have a role in facilitating the plants' introductions \citep{richardson2000plant}.
+Our analysis focuses on two of the most frequently cited land-based taxa, namely insects (19\%) and vascular plants (52\%).
+It is well known that certain insects, such as various pollinators, directly influence the spread of plants \citep{russo2016positive}, a relationship sometimes referred to as mutualism. \textit{Mutualism} can be considered as a form of cooperation between species and is recognised as playing a role in facilitating plant introductions \citep{richardson2000plant}.
+Other potential relationships, such as commensalism, parasitism, or predation, may also exist.
+Our aim is to study the co-invasion of plants and insects, with a focus on identifying the nature of their relationships.